docker/docs/content/compose/compose-file/05-services.md

 - `service`: Defines the name of the service being referenced as a base, for example `web` or `database`.
 - `file`: The location of a Compose configuration file defining that service.

-When a service uses `extends`, it can also specify dependencies on other resources, often including explicit volumes declarations.
+When a service uses `extends`, it can also specify dependencies on other resources, an explicit `volumes` declaration for instance.
 However, it's important to note that `extends` does not automatically incorporate the target volume definition into the extending Compose file.
 Instead, you are responsible for ensuring that an equivalent resource exists for the service being extended to maintain consistency.
 Docker Compose verifies that a resource with the referenced ID is present within the Compose model.

 Dependencies on other resources in an `extends` target can be:
 - An explicit reference by `volumes`, `networks`, `configs`, `secrets`, `links`, `volumes_from` or `depends_on`